 All offers registered must be presented to you.
 They will be presented in the order registered.
 You should hear each offer completely and ask questions.
 No action is necessary until all offers are heard.
 If more than one offer is accepted or countered, an order of precedence must be established, such as primary, first backup, second backup.
 Be careful not to sell the home twice.

-Questions And Answers
+Questions & Answers

 Is it best to turn down the first offers?

-In any transaction, it’s normal for the seller to wonder “Could I have gotten more?” and for the buyer to wonder “Should I have paid less?”.
-When your reasonably-priced house is put up for sale, the very first lookers may make an offer to buy.
-That doesn’t mean that you’ve priced your home too low.
-It means qualified buyers and their brokers have been looking — and waiting — for the right house to come on the market at just the right price.
+In any transaction, it is normal for the seller to wonder...
+Could I have gotten more? and for the buyer to wonder, Should I have paid less?
+When your reasonably priced house is put up for sale, the very first lookers may make an offer to buy.
+That does not mean that you have priced your home too low.
+It means qualified buyer's and their brokers have been looking - and waiting - for the right house to come on the market at just the right price.
 The listing broker will advise the seller on all offers.

-Does the sale of a condominium or a property within a Homeowner's Association (HOA) require any special action?
+Does the sale of a condominium or a property within a Homeowners Association (HOA) require any special action?

 The purchase offer for a condo sale or homeowners association property will contain, in compliance with the law, a requirement that the seller furnish the buyer with certain disclosure information and documents.
 Ask about condo and homeowners association resale procedures in your area.

 The first step is to go over carefully with the listing broker why the property has not sold.
 Usually price and property condition are the key.
-Study and analyze what has sold in your area and at what price.
+Study and analyze what have sold in your area and at what price.
 Then relist the house after adjusting for shortcomings.
 Another option is to withdraw from the market and rent until the market improves, or simultaneously offer for sale or rent.

 When will yard sign be removed?

 Placing a sign in the yard is always done by mutual agreement between the seller & listing broker.
-The law in Virginia allows the sign to remain in the yard after contract ratification, even though “for sale” is changed to “sold” after contract acceptance.
+The law in Virginia allows the sign to remain in the yard after contract ratification, even though for sale is changed to sold after contract acceptance.
 However, ask me about local sign ordinances.

 If a buyer forfeits the deposit, who gets the money?